1. Management of Learning and Teaching

 - Senate, responsible for the academic work of the University, including strategy for teaching, research and enterprise and decisions relating to the application of the University’s degree awarding powers.

-- Learning and Teaching Committee (LTC), a sub-committee of Senate, chaired by the PVC Teaching, which advises Senate on learning and teaching strategy and policy matters.
+- Learning and Teaching Committee (LTC), a sub-committee of Senate, chaired by the PVC(E&SE), which advises Senate on learning and teaching strategy and policy matters.
 It also oversees arrangements for managing academic standards and assuring the quality of taught students' learning opportunities.

 - The Academic Quality Procedures Handbook (AQPH), which acts as a central source of information for policies and procedures which support the University in its aim to assure the quality and standards of its learning, teaching and supervision.